-Hertfordshire has a long history of providing quality education for its deaf and hearing impaired children.
+Hertfordshire has a long history of providing quality education for its deaf children.
 In 1953 a school for partially hearing children was opened in Tewin Water House near Welwyn.

 In 1964 Heathlands School for primary deaf children was opened in St. Albans.
-A number of units for hearing impaired pupils were also based in mainstream schools.
+A number of units for deaf pupils were also based in mainstream schools.

 Over the years many local authorities have closed their schools for the deaf, but Hertfordshire remained committed to providing choice and education according to need for its deaf pupils.
 In the 1980s both Heathlands School and Tewin Water set up integration links with mainstream schools.